 1 cup confectioner’s sugar

-Preheat your oven to 350 degrees F. In a mixing bowl, blend the sugars and butter until light and fluffy.
+Preheat your oven to 350 degrees F. In the bowl of a mixer combine the sugars and butter.
+Cream on medium-high until light and fluffy.
 (Note: white and brown sugar will substitute for the sugars listed).
-Add the peanut butter and continue to mix until well incorporated.
+Add the peanut butter and continue to mix until all ingredients a combined.
 Blend in the egg.

 In a separate bowl, whisk together the flour, cocoa powder, baking soda, baking powder and salt.
-Gradually add dry mixture to peanut butter mixture and blend just until combined.
+Gradually add dry ingredients to the mixing bowl and blend on medium speed just until combined.
 Stir in the chocolate chips.

 Roll into balls about ¾ inch in diameter.
-Flatten slightly with your hand.
-They will not spread much during baking.
+They will not spread much during baking, flatten slightly with your hand.
 Bake for 10-12 minutes or until cookies are firm in the center.
-Cool on a wire rack and allow to cool completely.
+Transfer to a wire rack and allow to cool completely.

 In a small bowl, combine the confectioner’s sugar, meringue powder and curry.
-Stir well to combine.
-A slightly runny, frosting will result.
+Add milk, a 1/2 teaspoon to 1 teaspoon at a time until the glaze can be poured, but is thick enough to still coat the spoon.
 Take cooled cookies one by one and dip the tops into the glaze.
 Place on a cooling rack that has been set over a baking sheet to allow excess to drip on the sheet.
 Use a spatula to spread glaze if necessary.